kubecost/docs/install-and-configure/advanced-configuration/custom-prom/grafana-mimir-integration.md

 # Grafana Mimir Integration for Kubecost

-{% hint style="danger" %}
-Multi-cluster Prometheus configurations, including Mimir integration, are temporarily blocked from upgrading to Kubecost 2.0.
-You must set up a dedicated object store as described in Step 1 of our [Aggregator migration guide](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md#step-1-use-the-existing-thanos-object-store-or-create-a-new-dedicated-object-store).
-{% endhint %}

 In the standard deployment of [Kubecost](https://www.kubecost.com/), Kubecost is deployed with a bundled Prometheus instance to collect and store metrics of your Kubernetes cluster.
 Kubecost also provides the flexibility to connect with your time series database or storage.
 [Grafana Mimir](https://grafana.com/oss/mimir/) is an open-source, horizontally scalable, highly available, multi-tenant TSDB for long-term storage for Prometheus.

 This document will show you how to integrate the Grafana Mimir with Kubecost for long-term metrics retention.
 In this setup, you need to use Grafana Agent to collect metrics from Kubecost and your Kubernetes cluster.
 The metrics will be re-written to your existing [Grafana Mimir setup without an authenticating reverse proxy](https://grafana.com/docs/mimir/latest/operators-guide/secure/authentication-and-authorization/#without-an-authenticating-reverse-proxy)